-Here’s some interesting questions: Is whatever you’re doing, or adding to your to-do lists, or spending your time on, in alignment with your goals?
+Here are some interesting questions: Is whatever you’re doing, or adding to your to-do lists, or spending your time on, in alignment with your goals?
 Do you even know your goals?
 Hmm.
-This is another step I could brush up on.
+This is a step I could brush up on.

 Level 5: Possibility

 More questions: What do you want to do or be?
 What’s the big picture of your life?
-Well… um…hmm.
 Time for the five E’s: